Defiance County OVI Guide

 Critical Deadlines

-Missing these deadlines can have serious consequences for your driving privileges and your case:
+Missing deadlines can have serious consequences for your driver's license and legal case.
+Be aware of the following timelines:

 Local Resources